AjithGoveas/java-dsa-forge/README.md

 ---

+## 📝 Commit Convention
+Commits in this repo follow a simple style for clarity and consistency.
+See [COMMIT_CONVENTION.md](/COMMIT_CONVENTION.md) for detailed guidelines.

+---

 ## ✅ Status
 Currently progressing through the roadmap step by step.
 Check the **Progress Tracker** for updated completion status.